microsoft/Semi-supervised-learning/README.md

 ### Evaluation

-After trianing, you can check the evaluation performance on training logs, or running evaluation script:
+After training, you can check the evaluation performance on training logs, or running evaluation script:

 ```
 python eval.py --dataset cifar100 --num_classes 100 --load_path /PATH/TO/CHECKPOINT